 The network even told the Kroffts to stop having Witchiepoo hitting her flunkies (swiping Orson on the beak with her wand, bopping Stupid Bat upside the head), on the grounds that there was "too much violence".

 Despite pleas from the Kroffts, the network would not add to the series' already meager $54,000-per-episode budget, resulting in the Kroffts, and some of their colleagues to dip into their own pockets to help keep the show from going under, even though they were upwards of $3,000,000 over budget.
-They did, however, give them 10% budget increase for the movie, and didoffer a 5% increase if they would do a second season.
+The network did, however, give them 10% budget increase for the movie, and didoffer a 5% increase if they would do a second season.

-The Other Darrin: While voiced by Lennie Weinrib in the TV series, in the movie Pufnstuf is voiced by Allan Melvin. note Technically, he's voiced a Krofft character before.
+The Other Darrin: While voiced by Lennie Weinrib in the TV series, in the movie Pufnstuf is voiced by Allan Melvin. note Technically, Melvin had voiced a Krofft character before.
 He was the voice of Drooper, one of The Banana Splits, which the Krofft Brothers created for Hanna-Barbera.
 Melvin also supplied voices for H.R.
 Pufnstuf before the movie was produced.

 The actress playing Witchiepoo in H.R.
 Pufnstuf & The Brady Kids Live at the Hollywood Bowl is definitely not Billie Hayes.